 I would be interested to hear what you are using elsewhere in the world!

 Getting it wrong before getting it right

-At first, I found my new coffee substitute disgusting – because I followed the dosage in the tin.
+At first, I found my new IBS-friendly coffee disgusting – because I followed the dosage in the tin.
 It was far too strong and had congealed bits floating in it be.
 So I abandoned that idea for a while.